Sabhash Suri

-Sabhash Suri is an Indian 1964 Indian Telugu-language romantic comedy film, produced by T. R. Chakravarthy under the R. R. Pictures banner and directed by I. N. Murthy.
+Sabhash Suri is an 1964 Indian Telugu-language romantic comedy film, produced by T. R. Chakravarthy under the R. R. Pictures banner and directed by I. N. Murthy.
 It stars N. T. Rama Rao, Krishna Kumari with the music composed by Pendyala Nageswara Rao.
 The film is a remake of the Tamil film Periya Idathu Penn (1963).

 Plot

 The film begins in a village where Zamindar Kailasam, a wealthy tyrant, lives.
 Suryam is pleasant and is die-hard to Zamindar, his swaggerer son Seshu, and his vainglory daughter Jalaja.
 Suryam lives with his widowed sibling Nagamma and falls for Ganga, the daughter of his maternal uncle Mastanaiah.
 Seshu also woos on Ganga when Mastanaiah conducts a martial arts competition between them.
 During this, Jalaja fouls by exploiting her classmate Valli on behalf of wedlock.
 Suryam is defeated, and Seshu knits Ganga.
 Afterward, double-crossed Valli affirms the fact to Suryam when he challenges Jalaja to marry her.
 Besides, Zamindar makes his life dispirit.
 Further, he molests Nagamma, which leads to her suicide.
 So, afflicted Suryam heads to the city where he is acquainted with Valli, and they make a play.
 Right now, he civilizes Suryam, one who successfully complies with Jalaja in disguise and mocks them.
 Meanwhile, Zamindar is haunted by memories of Nagamma when Suryam learns the worst that happened to his sister.
 Thereby, he inflames and reveals his identity.
 Soon, mysteriously, Zamindar is spotted dead, and Suryam is accused.
 Later, as a flabbergast, Nagamma is uncovered as an actual homicide is still alive.
 At present, she divulges the actuality and leaves her last breath.
 At last, Jalaja & Seshu repent and plead pardon from Suryam.
 Finally, the movie ends happily.